mindsnacks/hydrozincite/README.md

     }

 Alternatively, set environment vars.
 Same names but all caps.
 These make configuring a Heroku deploy easier.

     $ export ADMIN_USERNAME=admin
     $ export ADMIN_PASSWORD=pass
     $ export ZINC_HOST=my-zinc.amazonaws.com
     $ export DEFAULT_CATALOG=com.mycorp.assets

 Config explanations:
-- *admin_username/admin_password:* Used for Basic Auth on the asset browser and indexes.
+- `admin_username/admin_password`: Used for Basic Auth on the asset browser and indexes.
-- *zinc_host:* The remote domain where the Zinc repo is stored (HTTP only)
+- `zinc_host`: The remote domain where the Zinc repo is stored (HTTP only)
-- *default_catalog:* A convenience var for pre-filling the root index catalog chooser
+- `default_catalog`: A convenience var for pre-filling the root index catalog chooser

 ### Running